slsa-framework/slsa-github-generator/BYOB.md

 #### SLSA Setup Action (SSA)

-This [Action](https://github.com/slsa-framework/slsa-github-generator/blob/v0.0.1/actions/delegator/setup-generic) is used to initialize the BYOB framework.
+The [setup-generic](https://github.com/slsa-framework/slsa-github-generator/blob/v0.0.1/actions/delegator/setup-generic) Action is used to initialize the BYOB framework.
 It returns a so-called "SLSA token" which is used in later steps:

 ```yaml
 - uses: slsa-framework/slsa-github-generator/actions/delegator/setup-generic@main